Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

 Overglaze painting (painting on top of the glaze)

-Matcha bowl Sakura Hanamitsuyama kiln - Handcrafted Japanese pottery from Kyoto - Kyo ware / Kiyomizu ware.
+Matcha bowl, Sakura, Hanamitsuyama kiln - Handcrafted Japanese pottery from Kyoto - Kyo ware / Kiyomizu ware.

 This is a method of painting over the glaze after the final firing.